 Mill Valley, CA 94941

-Acceptable payments by mail are check or money order only made payable to the City of Mill Valley (in-person cash is also acceptable).
+Acceptable payments by mail are check or money order only, made payable to the: City of Mill Valley.

-To purchase a replacement permit (if you sell your vehicle within the permit year), remove your old permit, complete the fillable application above and submit (in-person or by mail) both to the police department.
-Replacement permits are $5 and permits are non-transferable from vehicle to vehicle.
+To purchase a replacement permit (if you sell your vehicle during the permit period), remove your old permit, complete the application above, submit your current valid California vehicle registration (in-person or by mail) and submit everything to the police department.
+Permits are non-transferable from vehicle to vehicle.
 You must return the old permit to the police department in order to receive the replacement permit.